-Lily, Rosemary and the Jack of Hearts - chords, tab and comments
+Lily, Rosemary and the Jack of Hearts - guitar chords and comments

 However, this is the song that accidentally made me listen to Dylan ...
 10 years after he got world wide famous.
 Some late and lonely night in 1975 the Sweedish Radio P3 brought it to me - and I was stuck.
 Bought the album, bought the book of notes, taught myself open tuning, started digging backwards and caught the Dylan Virus ...